 The first time I sampled Christopher Ong’s cooking was at a Chinese New Year open house he held many years back.
-Lam Mee was on the line up and although it is an uncomplicated dish to prepare, a flavourful stock was necessary to serve up a delicious bowl.
+Lam Mee was on the lineup and although it is an uncomplicated dish to prepare, a flavourful stock was necessary to serve up a delicious bowl.
 With a dollop of sambal belacan on the side, I relish the entire bowl with gusto that day.
 It was wonderful and had just the right combination of everything a good bowl of Lam Mee would call for.
 Chris also highlighted that I was eating off an authentic antique Peranakan blue and white batik bowl.

 For Chris, nothing is left to chance.
 He takes pride in everything he does, from cooking to building exquisite boutique hotels and everything in between.

-He knows how accomplished he is and is confidant in his business ventures, even in setting up of Kebaya, a Nyonya restaurant right here in the heart of the World Heritage City of George Town.
-He is fully aware that Penangites are very well verse when it comes to Nyonya cuisine and it is almost impossible to serve up a dish to rival their mother’s or grandmother’s.
+He knows how accomplished he is and is confident in his business ventures, even in setting up Kebaya, a Nyonya restaurant right here in the heart of the World Heritage City of George Town.
+He is fully aware that Penangites are very well versed when it comes to Nyonya cuisine and it is almost impossible to serve up a dish to rival their mother’s or grandmother’s.
 However, Chris knows that he can elevate Nyonya cuisine a notch and is proud to introduce haute cuisine that has never been served before.

 Chris worked with the hotel’s chefs – Zachary Choong (photo, right) and Kantapat Agechaosuan (photo, left) to create a menu of classic Indo and Straits Chinese Nyonya dishes.
 They use French cooking techniques and innovative produce to deliver surprising new twists on this already fascinating cuisine.
 The effect is simple, delicious, full of flavour and dazzling.

-Armed with a clear understand and direction of the restaurant, the chefs were ready and Kebaya opened its door to public in December 2012.
+Armed with a clear understanding and direction of the restaurant, the chefs were ready and Kebaya opened its door to the public in December 2012.
 A four-course degustation menu of entrée, main course, vegetables and dessert is served in Chinese style to allow guests to share the dishes.
-Since then, Kebaya has gained rave reviews and Chris is happy that all his effort and insights are well received, both by local traditionalist and international diners.
+Since then, Kebaya has gained rave reviews and Chris is happy that all his effort and insights are well received, both by local traditionalists and international diners.
 On TripAdvisor (September 2013), Kebaya ranked No. 1 of 575 restaurants in Penang Island.

 You will discover a magical experience, as I have when dining at Kebaya.
 In December 2012, together with Chris, food writer CK Lam and spouse, we sat down to a culinary adventure that was riveting and all too exciting.
 With my Peranakan parentage, I quickly discovered how ingenious Chris truly is.
-The flavours were recognisable but what have been served in front of us were all new and invigoratingly delightful.
+The flavours were recognisable but what has been served in front of us were all new and invigoratingly delightful.
 In September 2013, being a special occasion, I wanted my wife to share in this wonderful experience on her birthday.
 I was happy to see how impressed she was with Kebaya.

 Prakaash Yegappan, the manager of Kebaya and Seven Terraces, a good friend of mine, saw to it that we had a memorable evening.
 He is a star and the service, impeccable.
 Kebaya was packed that evening and according to Prakaash, business has been brisk since its opening.
 To avoid disappointment, do make reservations if you are planning to dine at Kebaya.